dbc60/blog/content/post/glob-patterns.md

 featuredImageDescription: "Rhode Island Zebra"
 featuredCopyright: "copyright © 2011 Douglas Cuthbertson"
 lastmod: 2023-11-12
+update: "spelling, grammar, clarify how recursive patterns are processed"
 ---
 Some time in 2016 or 2017, I needed a way to match file paths with [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
 The trick was that it had to work in a filter driver running in the Windows kernel.
 There weren't a lot of ready-to-use libraries that were kernel-ready.
 In fact I couldn't find any, so I wrote my own.
 <!--more-->